-The Compensation Committee relied on an American Bankers Compensation and Benefits survey and on information provided from the Compensation Committee's prior independent compensation consultant, which was provided through August 2020, as guidance in determining the appropriate salaries for Named Executive Officers and directors fees for 2021.
-Based on this information, the Compensation Committee decided on a percentage increase in base salary for each of the Named Executive Officers and the Compensation Committee did not make any changes to director fees for 2021.
+The Compensation Committee relied on an American Bankers Compensation and Benefits survey and engaged an independent compensation consultant, McLagan of Aon Plc ("McLagan"), to conduct an extensive peer review survey of salary and incentives for NEOs which was completed in December 2021.
+The survey and peer review were used as guidance in determining the appropriate salaries for Named Executive Officers and director fees for 2022.
+Based on this information, the Compensation Committee decided on a percentage increase in base salary for each of the Named Executive Officers.
+The percentage increase in base salary for the President and CEO and for the Executive Vice President-Commercial Division was 1.96% and for the Chief Financial Officer was 4.90%.
+The Compensation Committee did not make any changes to director fees for 2022.

 The Compensation Committee takes into account numerous factors when determining a recommendation for the salaries and incentive goals of Named Executive Officers.
-In addition to information obtained from American Bankers Compensation and Benefits survey and on information provided from the Compensation Committee's prior independent compensation consultant, the Compensation Committee also obtains the CEO's recommendation for proposed salary increases and incentive goals for the Named Executive Officers (other than the President and CEO).
+In addition to information obtained from American Bankers Compensation and Benefits survey and information provided from the Compensation Committee's independent compensation consultant, the Compensation Committee also obtains the CEO's recommendation for proposed salary increases and incentive goals for the Named Executive Officers (other than the President and CEO).
 The results of the non-binding shareholder vote to approve the compensation of the Company's Named Executive Officers from the most recent shareholders' meeting are also reviewed by the Compensation Committee.
-The Compensation Committee considers Lake Shore Savings' performance in the prior year and Lake Shore Savings' strategic plans and goals for the future as part of its decision process to decide upon a recommendation for salaries and incentive goals for the Named Executive Officers.
+The Compensation Committee considers Lake Shore Savings' performance in the prior year, Lake Shore Savings' strategic plans and goals for the future, and position scope (for positions other than the President and CEO) as part of its decision process to decide upon a recommendation for salaries and incentive goals for the Named Executive Officers.

 The Compensation Committee will submit to the full Board of Directors for approval their own recommendations on compensation for Named Executive Officers and directors.
-The Compensation Committee met five times during 2021.
+The Compensation Committee met seven times during 2022.